ebmoon/spyro/README.md

 ### Running Spyro[Sketch] for single example

-To run spyro on default setting, run `python spyro.py <PATH-TO-INPUT-FILE>`.
+To run spyro on default setting, run `python3 spyro.py <PATH-TO-INPUT-FILE>`.
 This will synthesize minimized properties from input file, and print the result to `stdout`.